One-room schoolhouses are making a comeback.

 Meanwhile, recent laws in some states are promoting growth in the microschool space.

-Soifer said ESAs in Nevada, Florida and Arkansas have covered microschool tuition, and Louisiana policymakers are working to establish similar arrangements.
+Soifer said ESAs in Nevada, Florida, and Arkansas have covered microschool tuition, and Louisiana policymakers are working to establish similar arrangements.
 He added that Arizona and Arkansas “are friendly” to the idea of expanding funding for microschools and learning pods, while Iowa lawmakers he has spoken with have an issue with the lack of accreditation with this private education arrangement and are hesitant to fund it.
-There is also room for growth in hybrid charter school programs where states fund family-run microschools in rural areas if state-approved online curriculum is included in the program.
+There is also room for growth in hybrid charter school programs through which states fund family-run microschools in rural areas if state-approved online curriculum is included in the program.

 “This movement really took off during the pandemic shutdowns,” Soifer said, “and it’s still growing.”